Exit the Dragon, Enter the Tiger

 Exit the Dragon, Enter the Tiger (Chinese title: 天皇巨星; Cantonese: Tian huang ju xing), also released as Bruce Lee: The Star of Stars, is a 1976 Bruceploitation film starring Bruce Li.
 The title is a play on the Bruce Lee film Enter the Dragon and is one of the most well-known films in the Bruceploitation genre.

 Plot

-The film tells the story of Tiger, a student of Bruce Lee, who comes to Hong Kong in search of answers regarding the mysterious death of his master.
-The character Susie Yung represents Betty Ting Pei.
-She and Tiger team up and take on the Hong Kong mafia in search of the truth regarding the death of the martial arts legend.
+The film tells the story of David "The Tiger" Lee, who was a student, protégé and successor of Bruce "The Dragon" Lee.
+"The Tiger" comes to Hong Kong in search of answers regarding the mysterious death of his shih-fu "The Dragon".

+The character Susie Yung represents Betty Ting Pei, whom "The Tiger" teams up with as they both take on "The Baron", the head of the Hong Kong mafia, in search of the truth regarding the death of the late martial arts legend "The Dragon".